Azure/OpenShift/docs/known-issues.md

 ```powershell
 Get-AzureRmResourceProvider -ProviderNamespace Microsoft.Solutions | select RegistrationState
 ```

-## First OSA cluster creation in a subscription may fail due to access token error

-Currently, the first OSA cluster creation in a subscription may fail with an error similar to `The access token for this request was issued by the tenant '...' which is neither the owner tenant '...' nor one of the tenants '...' which can manage this subscription '...'.
-The access token must be issued from proper tenant`.

-If this error occurs, it is expected to be a known one-off error.
-Delete the cluster, wait for 15 minutes, and create the cluster again.

 ## May not be possible to retry creation of a failed cluster